Expression¶

 Attributes

-Print the first few rows of the table to the console. summarize
+Print the first few records of the expression to the console.

 True